Check it out, friends! We have this nice little coloring page for you to share with the children in your church, group

 Dr. Haag and Christi live in Lakeland, FL.
 Christi is a well-known speaker with “Women of Purpose Speak.”
-Their eldest son, Ben, lives and works in Dallas, TX and their youngest son, Brady, attends Baylor University.
-Dr. Haag and Christi are members of Church at the Mall in Lakeland.
+Their eldest son, Ben, lives and works in Dallas, TX and their youngest son, Brady, resides and works in Austin, TX.

 Stephen previously served as the Vice President of Church Engagement and Strategic Operations.

 Prior to joining One More Child in 2010, Stephen worked in the furniture industry for 10 years.
 He was the general manager for a retail furniture franchise overseeing multiple retail store locations.

 Stephen graduated from Florida State University with a degree in economics and earned a master’s degree in Christian studies from Southeastern Baptist Theological Seminary.
 Stephen is currently pursuing a Doctor of Ministry in Christian Leadership from Southeastern Baptist Theological Seminary.
 Stephen has been ordained into the Gospel Ministry by his home church, First Baptist Church of Plant City.

 He and his wife, Laura, reside in Lakeland with their four children, Rileigh, Landen, Hannah, and Micah.

 Previously, he was the Executive Director of Child Hunger and Family Support Services at FBCH + One More Child.

 Leon served as a youth pastor throughout college and soon after accepted a pastoral job in Albany, New York.
 During his time in ministry, Leon saw the immense trauma that families were being confronted with and desired to get a deeper look into the dependency system.
 He changed career paths and started working for the Department of Children and Families (DCF).
 During his time with the department, he investigated abuse within families and institutions, and he later became a human trafficking specialist.
 Leon helped children get out of abusive homes and helped rescue children from human trafficking rings.
 He received multiple recognitions from Governor Rick Scott during his time with DCF.